jocelync-invisible/icu-length-of-stay-prediction/README.md

 Our Bayesian Neural Network shows that longer hospital stays are harder to predict accurately.
 The model's overall is moderately good performance (R-squared: 0.706).
 Despite this, the BNN's result still very useful for doctors because it shows not just how long a patient might stay, but also how confident we are in that prediction.

-### Challenges and Model Comparison(1.5mins)

-## Next Step(1min)
- Try different models(ie  non-bayesian ones) try different prior distribution try different prior distributions
- Get more data from the MIMIC III and IV

- Based on the uncertainty of the result, we can propose other suggestions

 ## Model Comparison and Reflections/Lessons Learned